 You may already know about the most common data security threats, but you may not realize that the same dangers apply to small businesses.

-A recent survey found that nearly 75% of small business owners don’t have a data security plan, meaning they’re putting their entire company at risk.
+A recent survey found that nearly 75% of small business owners who don’t have a data sec don’t plan, risking their company.

 Here are three ways that data security threats can impact small businesses.